-Post-apocalyptic is the only way to describe the landscape in Gobustan (Qobustan).
-Situated just 70 kilometres south of Baku (or an hour’s drive) along the Caspian coast, Gobustan is all rock and oozing mud, scars and craters.
-It’s a must see if you’re visiting Azerbaijan.
+Post-apocalyptic is the only way to describe the landscape in Gobustan National Park.
+Situated just 67km south of Baku (or an hour’s drive) along the Caspian coast, Gobustan (Qobustan) is all rock and oozing mud, scars and craters.
+Easily accessible from the capital, the mud volcanoes near Baku are a must see if you’re visiting Azerbaijan.

 Beyond, an azure Caspian floats just out of reach, a backdrop to the flat-top mountains this retreating inland sea pummeled into shape.
 Above, the azure sky is dotted with choppers surveying the oil rigs below.

 Azerbaijan is often described as otherworldly, and Gobustan is otherwordlyness incarnate.

 Like what you see? check out My favourite photos from Azerbaijan.

 It’s not oil or tar bubbling up from the earth as you might imagine, but mud – thick, goey, cold mud.
 More than half the world’s mud volcanoes – about 300 in total – are found in Azerbaijan, and some of them are here in Gobustan.

 Mud volcanoes are not really volcanoes at all, but take their name from their resemblance to the molten-lava kind.
 Mud volcanoes come in all shapes and sizes and many are very small.
 Because they have no lava and rarely erupt, it’s safe to get up close.

 Methane and carbon dioxide gases released from deep within the Earth cause Gobustan’s mud volcanoes to constantly bubble away, releasing a slow drizzle of wet mud that paints the ground grey and black.

 Gobustan’s weather is windy and salt-crusted, so the mud dries out quickly, cracking and changing colour almost before your eyes.